Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 Winter is coming.
 It took me a few years to become a savvy shopper and figure out how to best prepare my children for winter without spending more than I needed to.
-I wanted to share some of these money-saving tips with you.
+Here I'm sharing these money-saving tips with you.

-Don’t leave it too late – I was surprised to find that August and September are the best months to buy winter gear for children.
-In contrast to other children’s clothing, winter items seem to be produced in relatively limited quantities at the start of the season.
+Don’t leave it too late – I was surprised to find that August and September are the best months to buy winter clothes for kids in the US.
+In contrast to other types of children’s clothing, winter wear for kids seem to be produced in relatively limited quantities at the start of the season.
 As a result, certain sizes can go out of stock fast and won’t necessarily be replenished again.
-I suspect it’s the fact of smaller quantities for a limited market: there are entire states where it won’t reliably snow or get cold enough for certain winter items.
+I suspect it’s the fact of smaller quantities for a limited market of kids winter clothing: there are entire states where it won’t reliably snow or get cold enough for certain winter items.
 This is in sharp contrast to items such as pants for example, which can be utilized at some point by virtually everyone in the US and therefore stay in stock longer.

 I figured out all of this the hard way, by waiting too long for discount sales to materialize (which never did, or only at the point where all the sizes I needed were sold out).
 Then you’re stuck with high department store prices, and even then you’re limited by what they’ve got in stock.
 I don’t want you to have to make those same pricey mistakes that I did.

-I recently shopped online for my children’s winter items, and it did take some shopping around!
-Here is my guide for what you’ll need for your boy or girl, with some suggestions of options to find them:
+I recently shopped online for my kids winter gear, and it did take some shopping around!
+Here is my guide for what you’ll need for your boy or girl and where to buy winter clothes.

-My favorite places for water-resistant pants at surprisingly cheap prices will depend on if it’s for a boy or a girl.
-For a boy, our favorite places to find these are Old Navy or OshKosh B'gosh.
+My favorite places for water-resistant children's pants at surprisingly cheap prices will depend on if it’s for a boy or a girl.
+For a boy, our favorite places to find these are Old Navy or the combined Carter's and OshKosh B'gosh set of brands.

 When I mean water-resistant pants, I don’t mean completely waterproof but just that a lot of the water will run off it, unlike jeans.
 If you want 100% waterproof or thick padded snow pants, you’ll need to try a sportswear brand that has children's sizes; I recommend Columbia for that.

 For a girl, it’s harder to find water-resistant pants, but it’s worth the extra effort.
-Amazon and Kohl's are good starting points here.
-They are usually called “wind pants” or “warm up pants”.
+Amazon has water resistant girl's pants and Kohl's sometimes does also.
+They are usually called "warm up pants" or "wind pants.
 If you have trouble with that, you can try looking for a tracksuit – they can be surprisingly good value.
 Not all of these options are easy to find, although it is easy to find girls snow pants at The Children's Place if water resistance and warmth is very important to you.
 Otherwise, thick winter snug-fit activewear pants are a good option for girls and are easy to find from most children’s retailers.
 Alternatively, some of the lighter brighter colors like lime or aqua in boy’s styles are actually well suited to girls – and probably available in stock, since parents of boys are often looking for the manliest possible colors.

 Depending on the sales, coupons, promotions, you may be surprised at which is cheap and which is expensive.
-When I shopped, OshKosh B'gosh was actually cheapest!
+When I shopped, the Carter's and OshKosh B'gosh duo of brands was cheapest.
 Bonus!
 Great for waiting at the school bus stop on rainy or snowy days, plus as athletic pants they do double-duty as winter PE gear.

 For probably all of winter your child will need a really thick warm jacket anytime he or she is outdoors, and you don’t have to spend a fortune.